Scream for More

-"Scream for More" is the debut single by the female Belgian dance singer Kate Ryan and was released on February 19, 2001, in Belgium by the label EMI-Belgium.
+"Scream for More" is the debut single by the female Belgian dance singer Kate Ryan from her debut album Different.
+It was written by Andy Janssens and Kate Ryan and produced by Janssens and Phil Wilde.
+It was released on February 19, 2001, in Belgium by Antler-Subway.
 It peaked at number nine on the charts in her homeland.
 It was also released in Spain shortly thereafter, where it failed to chart.